hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 A few things to note before you try it yourself!

+> The full awk command is encased in single quotes ''
 > The action is performed on every line that matches the pattern.
 > If a pattern is not provided, the action is performed on every line of the file.
 > If an action is not provided, then all lines matching the pattern are printed (we already knew this one!)